mighdoll/live-typescript/README.md

-A simple react component for showing code samples with type aware editing and live preview.
+A simple React component to show live typescript code samples.

-* TypesScript hinting and error checking, based on VS Code's Monaco editor.
+* TypesScript hinting and error checking using the Monaco editor from VS Code.
-* Not tied to React.
-Code samples are vanilla typescript.
+* Code examples are vanilla typescript, not React components.
 Add any libraries you like.
-* Live preview, isolated in an iframe.
+* Live preview isolated in an iframe.
 * Instant refresh, transpiles with sucrase.
 * Docusaurus compatible.

-Importing types for custom libraries is straightforward but not automatic.
-The library provides a hook to configure Monaco.
+Importing types for custom libraries is straightforward but not automatic. live-typescript provides a hook to configure Monaco.
 To add a custom library, call `addExtraLib()` with the text of the library's package.json and .d.ts type definition files.
 See [stoneberry-code-example][] for an example.